Maysha-Khanom-Moon/Machine-Learning-Fundamentals/README.md

 adjusted R^2 only increases if a new variable improves the model significantly.
 This makes it useful for evaluating models by balancing explanatory power with simplicity.
 ```

+#### Regularization
+A technique used in the model training process to prevent overfitting by adding a penalty term to the model's cost function, which discourages large coefficients.
+This helps keep the model simpler and improves its generalization to new data.

 #### How do I know which regression model to choose for a particular problem/ dataset?